simplex-chat/simplex-chat/simplex.md

 - No user identity known to system servers - no phone numbers, user names and no DNS are needed to authorize users to the network.
 - Each user can be connected to multiple servers to ensure message delivery, even if some of the servers are compromised.
+- No single server in the system has visibility of all connections or messages of any user, as user profiles are identified by multiple rotating public keys, using separate key for each profile connection.
 - Uses standard asymmetric cryptographic protocols, so that system users can create independent server and client implementations complying with the protocols.
 - Open-source server implementations that can be easily deployed by any user with minimal technical expertise (e.g. on Heroku via web UI).
 - Open-source client implementations so that system users can independently assess system security model.